-Counter offers have become an increasingly common challenge for companies looking to hire top talent.
-Just when an employer thinks they’ve secured the right candidate, their current company steps in with a tempting offer to make them stay.
-For the candidate, this can be an emotional and financial dilemma, do they stick with the comfort of the familiar, especially if their employer suddenly shows renewed appreciation, or take the leap into a new opportunity?
+Counter offers in recruitment have become an increasingly common challenge for companies trying to secure top talent.
+Just when an employer thinks they’ve hired the right candidate, their current company may step in with a tempting offer to make them stay.
+For candidates, this can be a difficult decision – should they stay with the familiar or take a leap into a new opportunity?

 Job Security in Uncertain Times

-The comfort of an established workplace, even if not ideal, can outweigh the uncertainty of a fresh start, making a counter offer seem like the safer and easier option.
+During economic uncertainty, many employees prioritise stability.
+The comfort of an established workplace, even if not ideal, can outweigh the uncertainty of a new role.
+Counter offers often appeal to this desire for security.

 Better Financial Incentives

-A competitive salary or bonus can be hard to resist, especially in a job market where salaries are on the rise.
-If the counter offer includes a pay increase or other benefits, the financial appeal may outweigh the attraction of a new opportunity.
+Competitive salaries or bonuses can make counter offers hard to resist.
+When a current employer presents a pay increase or additional benefits, the financial appeal may outweigh the excitement of a new opportunity.

 Emotional Attachment and Familiarity